ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

     sayhelloCmd.Flags().StringP("name","n", "", "Set your name")
 }
 ```
-The first string is the full name of the flag, and can be executed with two dashes like “--name”.
+The first string is the full name of the flag, and can be executed with two dashes like `--name`.
 The second string is the short notation, which can be executed with one dash.
 The third one is the default value, and the fourth is a description.